 The Vanguard are one of only two factions whose basic trooper can go into overwatch.
 When that unit, a squad of armored dudes with machine guns, runs up to a piece of cover marked by a shield symbol and hunkers down, it feels like a little game of XCOM is happening on an alien world.

-They needed to be understood quickly.
+One look at a Vanguard unit should tell you what you need to know about it.
 "It's easier to read what a unit does, a tank is a tank, an aircraft flies.
 Some of the more exotic races you might want to look twice at their ability list, at what they exactly do.
 We take the Vanguard as the campaign introductory race so the story gets presented from their angle."

 They're viewpoint characters, the ones you play in the tutorial.
 An expeditionary force made up of society's dropouts who were sent to the frontier in sub-light ships to set up a hyperspace portal, they come out of cryosleep and return home 200 years later to find the Star Union they worked for gone.
 Then they see all the strange things humankind has transformed into while they were gone and say, "What the hell happened to you?"